For those disputing the name Jesus, please refer to the section further on, entitled “His name”.

 This claims not to be an in-depth study, but a general meditation with the idea to get closer to Jesus Christ yourself by asking yourself who He really is.
 It is impossible in such a short discussion like this, to cover all that Jesus Christ has done and taught.
 Suffice to say that He has changed the world like no other could – ever.
 Even just the date most people are using counts from, and is centred on the Lord Jesus Christ.
 (A.D., i.e. Anno Domini, i.e. “In the year of our Lord…” – “Lord” means “maximum authority” and thus can there be only one Lord God).

 The Bible is self-proclaimed as the inerrant Word of God – 2 Timothy 3:16-17; Gal 1:11-12.
 In this Word of God, it is repeatedly stated that only in the authority and name of Jesus Christ can any man be called a child [son] of God and that every knee shall bow and every tongue shall confess that Jesus is Lord to the glory of God the Father and that only Jesus Christ is the exact likeness of the unseen God and is in fact God!
-(1 John 1:12; 8:32,36; 14:6,23-26; Eph 2:10; Col 1:13-20; and so on, discussed more further on in this meditation).
+(1 John 1:12; 8:32,36; 14:6,23-26; Eph 2:10; Col 1:13-20; and so on, examined further on in this meditation).

 Jesus touched lepers (Mt 8:3), and the very being of people expelled by religious legalists (Mt 9:9-12; Lk 8:1-3; Jn 9:22-41).
 This is only achievable through the Love, grace and righteousness of God (Jn 1:17).
 Consider here Jn 5:20-24,37-40; 1 Jn 4:8.